 - Don’t wear any metal jewelry.
 They kept asking me if I had any body piercings (come on, do I really look like I would have a belly button ring?) or metal parts in my body.

-- You will be laying face-down on a cushioned bench-like table which has 2 holes, into which the nurse will help you position your boobs (no, I’m not kidding).
+- You will be laying face-down on a cushioned bench-like table which has 2 holes, into which the nurse will help you position your breasts (no, I’m not kidding).

 - Ask all of your questions before they start because once you’re in there, it would be tough getting out.